-- 1.7.1 This Technical Appendix and associated Woodland Reports (that are produced as separate Annexes to this Technical Appendix), covers 6 different woodland sites from the first of the woodlands in Section 1 FLS Glengarry, FLS Auchterawe Farm woodland in Section 6.
-Two of these are private woodlands and four are managed by Forestry and Land Scotland.
+- 1.7.1 This Appendix and associated Woodland Reports that are produced as separate Annexes to this Appendix, covers 20 different woodland sites from the first of the woodlands in Section 0, near to Edinbane Substation in the north of Skye, to Kilfinnan the north of Loch Garry in Section 5.
+Sixteen of these are private woodlands and four are managed by Forestry and Land Scotland.
 These woodlands are predominantly productive conifer plantations with some areas of ancient semi-natural woodlands.
-The productive conifer woodlands are at, or approaching, the restructuring stage with some Long Term Forest Plans in place or in the approval process. - 1.7.2 Annexes 1 (a) to (f) provides details of each woodland site affected by the Proposed Development.
-A summary of areas and volumes of timber due to be felled in Sections 1 to 6 of the route for the Proposed Development, in order to create the OC, is contained in Annex 2 to this Appendix.
+The productive conifer woodlands are at, or approaching, the restructuring stage with some Long Term Forest Plans in place or in the approval process.
+All of these woodland sites have the existing 132 kV OHL running through them, which would be dismantled on completion of the Proposed Development. - 1.7.2 Annexes 1 (a) to (t) provides details of each woodland site affected by the Proposed Development.
+A summary of areas and volumes of timber due to be felled in Sections 0 to 5 of the route for the Proposed Development, in order to create the OC, is contained in Annex 2 to this Appendix.